hackupc/guides-page/_includes/sections/schedule.md

-Coming soon you will have available our [live page](https://live.hackupc.com/), where you’ll find the most recently updated schedule.
+You can check out our [live page](https://live.hackupc.com/schedule), where you’ll find the most recently updated schedule.
 Remember that all the times are UTC+2 (Barcelona local time)

 Some important times to be aware of: